jedevc/fyp-report/report.md

 ## Goals

-The `vulnspec` language and tooling has been built to satisfy a number of design goals, that have been criticial in choosing which functionality to prioritize building and implementing.
+The `vulnspec` language and tooling has been built to satisfy a number of design goals, that have been critical in choosing which functionality to prioritise building and implementing.
 In these goals, we consider three main
-parties: the challenge designer, the challenge solver, and the competition organizer.
+parties: the challenge designer, the challenge solver, and the competition organiser.

 The challenge creator should be able to: